romene/Naturaily-netlify/_posts/2018-10-12-what-s-a-pwa-brief-guide-to-progressive-web-applications-in-2018.md

 As you can see, a lot of companies aim to develop lightweight apps that will work with slow, 2G connection.
 Since they want to expand their services on emerging markets, it’s one of their main goals.
 But how are they managing to do that?

 First of all, developing a PWA is a step in the right direction by itself.
 As many programmers have pointed out, PWA counterpart of their native application takes much less space.
-In some cases, they are up to 90% lighter.
+In some cases, they are up to **90% lighter**.

 Designers utilize the power of SVGs as opposed to PNGs or JPEGs.
 It is essentially a vector graphic in a text format.
 Uber development team have reported that their logo in SVG format is 15 times lighter than a PNG.